Bali - The Tropical Getaway

 Tanah Lot, Bali – The scenic and most sacred temple of Bali is about an hour’s drive from Ubud.
 It is built on a gigantic rock jutting out of the ocean and with waves crashing all around, it is one of the most unique and beautiful temples in the world as far as the setting goes.
 The temple is located on an islet that can be reached by foot only when the tide is low.
 Foreigners are not allowed to enter the temples.
 But one can roam about and enjoy the extravagant setting and the vivid sunset.
 It’s definitely a photographer’s paradise.

-Ubud Art Market, Bali – The cultural and laid back town of Ubud gives tough competition to the flamboyant Seminyak in terms of popularity as this is where you can see and feel the traditional Balinese culture in lush surroundings.
-A must-visit for all the visitors to Bali is the Ubud Art Market.
+Ubud Art Market, Bali – The cultural and laid-back town of Ubud gives tough competition to the flamboyant Seminyak in terms of popularity as this is where you can see and feel the traditional Balinese culture in lush surroundings.
+A must-visit for all visitors to Bali is the Ubud Art Market.
 Beautifully crafted and locally made, the offerings are exotic and reasonable.
 So head there and splurge in silk scarves, hats, handmade baskets and bags, painting, wood carvings, and many more.
 Don’t forget to bargain.
 If you have an inclination for monkeys, you can visit the Monkey Forest while you are in Ubud.

 Seminyak, Bali – Last but not least is the upscale and extravagant Seminyak.
 Known for its sprawling villas, luxury hotels, swanky boutiques, fine dining restaurants, and high-end bars, the fun never stops here.
 So your trip cannot end without visiting Seminyak and enjoying the fun-filled friendly atmosphere.
 While you are here, don’t forget to visit Seminyak beach for a relatively quiet and stylish experience.
 Traffic and crowding in peak times can be daunting and so be prepared.

 If you have time, there are many other places in Bali where you can visit and appreciate, But if there is time restraint, make a beeline for these charming locations at least.

-Another South-Eastern country which deserves a visit is the Philippines
+Another South-Eastern country that deserves a visit is the Philippines